Join our in person Smart Contract Hacking training at BlackHat Asia 2025

 Storage, Memory and Stack

-Smart Contracts introduction part 2
+Smart Contracts Part 2

 Authorization in Smart Contracts

-The Open Zeppelin Contracts
+The Open Zeppelin Authorization Contracts

 LAB: Authorization done properly

-LAB: Tx.origin: Authorization bypass
+LAB: Tx.origin: Authorization bypass via phishing attacks

 Smart Contract DoS attacks